justtimmy98/alx-low_level_programming/README.md

-# alx-low_level_programming
+lx-low_level_programming

-My journey into low-level programming languages
-This C programming journey isn't funny but its cool tho
+My journey into low-level programming languages This C programming journey isn't funny but its cool tho